vosaul/status.im/content/tutorials.md

 {{% /tabs %}}

+We can now write a 1-1 chatbot that responds when users send messages to it using the `status.addListener` method provided by the API, but what if we want to provide our users with a command they can interact with, rather than just waiting for them to send us some kind of message, or take some other action?

+We need to use the `status.command()` method.
+As usual, we can do this ourselves through the barebones `status-dev-cli`, or through the popular frameworks currently available on Ethereum.

 ## My First Interactive Suggestions Area

-OK, so we can build up a basic command, show it to the user and have it do something (like return text) when the user taps it.
-That's great, but what happens if we want to be a bit more dynamic and interactive and suggest to our users a range of options to choose from when issuing the command?

-{{% tabs diy embark truffle %}}
-{{% tab diy %}}

-### Do It Yourself with `status-dev-cli`

 Let's go ahead and make that `hello` command we just created a little bit more clever.